dhthwy/r/README.md

 a) is like being blow torched in the face until dead.

-bars bars bars.
+bars clubs bars clubs bars.
 I really am not a fan of em.
 "

 https://www.youtube.com/shorts/kBla16xWfdo